-[This representation letter is provided in connection with your audit of the financial report of [name of entity] for the [period] ended [date], for the purpose of you expressing an opinion as to whether the financial report is, in all material respects, presented fairly in accordance with Australian Accounting Standards (including the Australian Accounting Interpretations)[and, when appropriate, relevant statutory and other requirements].
+[This representation letter is provided in connection with your audit of the financial report of [name of entity] for the [period] ended [date], for the purpose of you expressing an opinion as to whether the financial report is, in all material respects, presented fairly in accordance with Accounting Standards [and, when appropriate, relevant statutory and other requirements].

-We acknowledge our responsibility for ensuring that the financial report is in accordance with Australian Accounting Standards (including the Australian Accounting Interpretations) [and, when appropriate, relevant statutory and other requirements], and confirm that the financial report is free of material misstatements, including omissions.]
+We acknowledge our responsibility for ensuring that the financial report is in accordance with Accounting Standards [and, when appropriate, relevant statutory and other requirements], and confirm that the financial report is free of material misstatements, including omissions.]